 - English Language and Composition - Experienced Teachers, Presenter: Mary Jo Zell, TX

 - English Language and Composition - NewTeachers, Presenter: Timothy Moxey, PA

-- English Literature and Composition - Experienced Teachers, Presenter: Elizabeth Davis
+- English Literature and Composition - Experienced Teachers, Presenter: Elizabeth Davis, TX

 - English Literature and Composition - NewTeachers, Presenter: Joyce Herr, TX

 The consultants for the AP Summer Institute are all College Board certified and AP Exam Readers.